How To Get Commercial Cleaning Contracts Using SEO

 Caution: Don’t overuse keywords.
 Google can detect a website that’s been “stuffed” with keywords.
 Your website content should be easy to understand.
 The information should be useful and current.
 Updating your website with blogs, case studies and customer testimonials will help users (and Google) trust your site.

 There are a multitude of other website factors that Google looks at.
 Some of these are written into the code on the back end of your website that you can’t see.
 Good web developers make sure that your website has been “optimized” and set up correctly so Google understands your business and the customers you serve.
+For more tips on cleaning website design read this.

 Gaining Google’s trust takes more than just getting your website in order.
 There’s still some SEO work to do off your website to get on page 1.